dpretet/axi-crossbar/README.md

 ## Verification environment

-The core is verified with a testbench relying on (pseudo) random driver and monitor to inject some traffic and verify its correctness.
+The core is verified with a testbench relying on pseudo-random driver and monitor to inject some traffic and verify its correctness.
 Please refer to the [dedicated chapter](./test/svut/README.md) for futher details and find hints to integrate the core in your own development.
 The flow relies on: